Nikolai Sokoloff

-Nikolai Grigoryevich Sokoloff (28 May 1886 – 25 September 1965) was a Russian-American conductor and violinist.
+Nikolai Grigoryevich Sokoloff (28 May 1886 – 25 September 1965) was a Russian-Ukrainian-American conductor and violinist.

 Biography

-He was born in Kiev, and studied music at Yale.
+Sokoloff was born in Kiev to a Jewish family that emigrated to the United States when he was 13 years old.
+He studied music at Yale University under Charles Martin Löfler.
+After studying at Yale University, he gave concerts in France and England as a violinist.
 From 1916 to 1917 he was musical director of the San Francisco People's Philharmonic Orchestra, where he insisted on including women in his orchestra and paying them the same salaries as men received.
 Before being appointed as the first music director of The Cleveland Orchestra, Sokoloff served as a violinist in the Boston Symphony Orchestra and as concertmaster in the Russian Symphony Orchestra, which at the time was based in New York.
 He played recitals for American troops in Europe during World War I, and later met Adella Prentiss Hughes in New York City, who encouraged him to play a recital in Cleveland in February 1918.
 After Hughes heard Sokoloff speaking about the need for public school children to be exposed to professional orchestras, she encouraged him to move to Cleveland.
 At first, his role was to survey music education within Cleveland’s public schools.
 Soon, however, Hughes and Sokoloff, along with John L. Severance, vice-president of the Musical Arts Association (founded by Hughes in 1915), sought to establish a permanent orchestra in Cleveland.